Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Introduction

 We address the three aforementioned issues: the lack of generalization offered by classical constitutive theory, the lack of generalized machine learning formulations, and the lack of material models that specifically account for the observed variation in material response.
 We present a deep neural network based approach that aims to solve the three concerns while providing versatility across fields as well as flexibility in defining both the domain and codomain.
 Additionally, we employ quantile regression to capture observed variance in the experimental data as a function of the parameter space.

 Our method is widely applicable to the fields of mechanics of materials and material science, but we focus on impact mechanics as a particularly difficult proving ground requiring complex stress models with large deformations, strain-rates, and temperature ranges.
-Additionally, such models are often used to optimize controllable material parameters according to industry based criteria (e.g. car crash-worthiness or helmet safety).
+Within impact mechanics, the kinematics and especially the acceleration of the impacting body are commonly studied due to their known correlations with safety particularly in car crash-worthiness and helmet safety \cite{impact-kin}.
+We provide a robust and fast numerical method for calculating impact kinematics not reliant on FEM or any specialized software derived from Newtonian mechanics.

-Our main contributions are summarized as follows: \begin{enumerate} \item A deep quantile approach to model stress as a function of strain, strain-rate, temperature, and material parameters. \item A formulation that captures variation in observed data without loss of accuracy for point estimation. \item A Newtonian mechanics approach to predict uniaxial impact kinematics from uncertain stress functions and initial conditions using stochastic differential equations. \end{enumerate}
+Our main contributions are summarized as follows. \begin{enumerate} \item We contribute a deep quantile approach to model stress as a function of strain, strain-rate, temperature, and material parameters. \item We provide a formulation that captures variation in observed data without loss of accuracy for point estimation. \item A Newtonian mechanics approach to predict uniaxial impact kinematics from uncertain stress functions and initial conditions using stochastic differential equations is developed. \end{enumerate}

 In Section \ref{related_work}, we present a summary of existing models while demonstrating the lack of uncertainty based approaches.
 We then highlight the improvements that our uncertainty aware deep quantile regression approach provides.
 In Section \ref{approach_and_methods}, we introduce the deep learning formulation of the stress model and derive a theoretical extension to uniaxial impact mechanics using nonlinear stochastic differential equations.
 In Section \ref{experiments}, we provide details for three data sets on which we test and benchmark our approach before providing implementation details for our experiments.
 We then present our results.
 In Section \ref{discussion}, we compare our results with their respective benchmarks and demonstrate versatility and use-case through multi-objective optimization of material parameters under competing impact conditions on the the 98A data set.